DKesserich/Blog/_posts/2023-06-20-unreal-behavior-trees.md

 the states of the guy are a pretty standard finite state machine, with three rigid, discrete states.
 A Behavior Tree is still pretty much a finite state machine, but the states can be a little bit softer (you can make them pretty rigid, but doing so brings some drawbacks), and it also has to be organized by priority.
 In code, you can put the states in whatever order you want, in Behavior Tree you need to know what your AI wants.
 I find it useful to think of it in terms of a "hierarchy of needs."

-So instead of just thinking about “what are our states and what changes our current state,” we have to think about “what is the state that our guy wants to be in, and what do they fall into when they can’t be in that state.”
+So instead of just thinking about “what are our states and what changes our current state?” we have to think about “what is the state that our guy **wants** to be in, and what do they fall into when they can’t be in that state?”
 And then we organize the tree from left to right in the order of where we want to fall down or up the tree.

 ### The Blackboard